 Yellowstone to Yukon Conservation Initiative volunteers make up Team Thrive.
-These important people work to amplify the Y2Y mission and vision through online storytelling, on-the-ground work and administrative assistance.
+These important people work to amplify the Y2Y mission and vision through online storytelling, on-the-ground work, administrative or research assistance.

 These volunteers use the power of social media to share stories relevant to living with wildlife.
 They strive to foster positive connections between the people, places, and wildlife of the Yellowstone to Yukon region.